-Who is Consolidated Health Plans?
+Who is Wellfleet Student?
 Who is University Health Plans?
 What are their roles?
 How do I contact them?

+Wellfleet Student is the claims administrator for the health insurance plan.
+Wellfleet Student is responsible for answering questions about insurance benefits, claims and providing replacement ID cards.
+If you have any questions for Wellfleet Student, please call 877-657-5030.
 University Health Plans (UHP) is the broker/plan manager who handles the enrollment process for the school health insurance plan.
-Please email UHP at email@example.com or call 800-437-6448 if there are any questions about your enrollment or if there are customer service issues with CHP.
+Please email UHP at firstname.lastname@example.org or call 800-437-6448 if there are any questions about your enrollment or if there are customer service issues with Wellfleet Student.

 Do I get an insurance card?

 Yes.
 When your enrollment in the Student Health Insurance Plan is submitted to Wellfleet Student, you will receive an email with instructions on how to create an account and download your insurance ID Card.